-Melanoma Focus is joining with charities, cross-party politicians and many medical professionals to ask the Government to abolish VAT on factor 30+ sunscreen.
-This will make it more affordable to everyone and reduce cases of melanoma skin cancer.
+Melanoma Focus is calling for the UK Government to abolish VAT on factor 30+ sunscreen to make it more affordable to everyone and reduce cases of melanoma skin cancer.

 Why should the Government exempt factor 30+ sunscreen from VAT?